SleepyBrog/2D-Wave-Defense/README.md

     1. Setup github repository and link it to VScode - DONE

     2. Setup classes for various entities in the game (player, enemies, etc.) and for the world collision objects - IN PROGRESS
+		2.a) Setup a test environment, like a hardcoded level that I can use to check things as we move along.
+		2.b) Go back and document everything I've done with comments, alot of this is messy

-    3. Setup a camera that will center on the player naturally
+    3. Setup a camera that will center on the player naturally (wouldn't this just be a part of the player class?
+A method to center the viewport while checking level boundaries?
+Technically falls under #2)

     4. Setup classes that will allow for more interaction than just physical obstacles and enemies (attacks, context sensitive objects, etc)